nicksakwa/nicksakwa/README.md

   <h3 align="center">Nick Sakwa</h3>
   <p align="center">
-    (IT & Digital Developer)
+    IT & Digital Developer
   </p>
 </p>

 ## 🙋‍♂️ About Me:

-I'm currently working on Data Science and Machine learning modules with Python and JavaScript.
+I'm currently working on data science and machine learning modules with Python and JavaScript.
 I am strongly interested in web and mobile app development, data science, machine learning and cybersecurity.
-I started coding at a professional level in 2017 and am now a seasoned software developer.
+I started coding at a professional level in 2017 and hold a Bachelors Degree in Computer Science from Makerere University.

 ## 🔗 Socials: